-|Catherine Clarke(Lay chair).||BA BAI MSc, Solicitor (England & Wales) Catherine is a practising Catholic and attends weekly services at her local church in Sutton, Surrey.
+|Catherine Clarke, Chair||Catherine is a practising Catholic, attending services at her local church in London.
 She was born and raised in Ireland, where she attended a convent school run by the Dominican order.
 She undertakes voluntary work at her local church and has also been involved in delivering the Children’s Liturgy programme there.
-In her professional life, Catherine works as a solicitor in the City of London, where she has worked for various City law firms for the past 20+ years.
-Catherine is looking forward to bringing her experience in identifying broader picture issues, undertaking rigorous analysis of data/evidence and a meticulous attention to detail (qualities gained both from her work as a solicitor and from her university education, having graduated with degrees in civil and structural engineering) to her role as the Chair of the RAP Committee.|
+In her professional life, Catherine practices as a solicitor in the City of London, where she has worked for the past 20+ years.
+Catherine brings her experience in identifying broader picture issues, strategic decision-making and risk analysis (qualities gained both from her work as a solicitor and, prior to that, as a chartered civil engineer) to her role as Chair of RAP.|

-|Heather Churchill (Lay member)||MTh.
+|Heather Churchill||D Psyche (Middx) MTh.
 (Middx); BA (Hons.
 Brunel); Registered Member, ACC (Accredited Counsellor and Supervisor); Registered Member, MBACP (Senior Accredited counsellor/psychotherapist).
-Heather is employed by Waverley Abbey College (CWR) as their Lead Academic and BA (Hons) Counselling Programme leader and in addition is CWR’s link tutor with Middlesex University.
+Heather is employed by Waverley Abbey College (CWR) as their Head of Counselling Faculty and Institutional University Link Tutor with Middlesex University.
 She has many years of experience as a Trainer, Counsellor/Psychotherapist and Supervisor.
-She is a Registered and Accredited Counsellor/Supervisor with the Association of Christian Counsellors and a Registered and Senior Accredited member of the British Association for Counselling and Psychotherapy (BACP).
-In her private clinical practice, she specialises in counselling adults who have been sexually abused in childhood and she and her husband, Ian, are involved in pastoral care in their local church.|
+She is a Registered and Accredited Counsellor/Supervisor with the Association of Christians in Counselling and Linked Professions and a Registered and Senior Accredited member of the British Association for Counselling and Psychotherapy (BACP).
+In her private clinical practice, she specialises in counselling adults who have been physically, emotionally and sexually abused in childhood.|

-|Richard Needle (Lay member)||A graduate of Bath University, Richard Needle PhD, FRPharmS, FFRPS was chief pharmacist of Colchester Hospital University NHS Foundation Trust for 20 years until his retirement from this role last year.
+|Richard Needle||A graduate of Bath University, Richard Needle PhD, was chief pharmacist of Colchester Hospital University NHS Foundation Trust for more than 20 years until his retirement from this role in 2017.
 He has had considerable experience of leading and working with national groups, including involvement with the Royal Pharmaceutical Society.
-He was involved as a contributor to, and author of, professional guidance documents, and an author of more than 20 practice and research publications.
-He is an Honorary Professor of Pharmacy practice – University of East Anglia.
-Since 2008 he has also been an ordained Anglican priest and is a member of the ministry team in his local benefice.|
+He was a contributor to, and author of, a range professional guidance documents, and an author of more than 20 practice and research publications.
+Since 2008 he has also been an ordained Anglican priest and has permission to officiate in his local diocese.|

 The notes of the RAP meetings can be found below via the links provided.